-(1.1) The Company has clearly and transparently determined the remuneration for directors and specific directors, through the deliberation of the Nomination and Remuneration Committee, by considering and comparing with references from the same industrial sector, including the business size, business expansion and operating results of the Company such as revenue and profit of the Company, and was approved by the Annual General Meeting of Shareholders Year 2020 with the following resolutions:

-(1.1.1) Monthly remuneration which is fixed every month, with the Chairman of the Board shall receive Baht 60,000 per month, and the Directors receive Baht 30,000 per month each.

-(1.1.2) Annual remuneration for year 2021 shall be paid once a year according to the Company's operating results of each year to 12 Directors totaling Baht 5,904,000 which is based on the same basis as in the previous year, by which 2 parts are given to the Chairman of the Board at Baht 787,200 and 1 part to each of the 13 directors at Baht 393,600 per person.

-(1.1.3) The Audit Committee members shall receive a monthly remuneration which is fixed every month, with the Audit Committee Chairman receiving Baht 20,000 per month and the other Audit Committee Members receiving Baht 15,000 per month per person.

-(1.1.4) The Nomination and Remuneration Committee shall receive a remuneration which is fixed per meeting, with the Nomination and Remuneration Committee Chairman receiving Baht 15,000 per meeting and the other Nomination and Remuneration Committee Members receiving Baht 10,000 per meeting per person.
+- (1.1) The Company has clearly and transparently determined the remuneration for directors and specific directors, through the deliberation of the Nomination and Remuneration Committee, by considering and comparing with references from the same industrial sector, including the business size, business expansion and operating results of the Company such as revenue and profit of the Company, and was approved by the Annual General Meeting of Shareholders Year 2020 with the following resolutions: - (1.1.1) Monthly remuneration which is fixed every month, with the Chairman of the Board shall receive Baht 60,000 per month, and the Directors receive Baht 30,000 per month each. - (1.1.2) Annual remuneration for year 2022 shall be paid once a year according to the Company's operating results of each year to 12 Directors totaling Baht 16,898,000 which is based on the same basis as in the previous year, by which the Chairman of the Board who served for less than a full year received Baht 2,380,000; and nine Directors who served for a full year received Baht 1,400,000 each person.
+As for two Directors who served for less than a full year received Baht 1,176,000 and Baht 742,000. - (1.1.3) The Audit Committee members shall receive a monthly remuneration which is fixed every month, with the Audit Committee Chairman receiving Baht 20,000 per month and the other Audit Committee Members receiving Baht 15,000 per month per person. - (1.1.4) The Nomination and Remuneration Committee shall receive a remuneration which is fixed per meeting, with the Nomination and Remuneration Committee Chairman receiving Baht 15,000 per meeting and the other Nomination and Remuneration Committee Members receiving Baht 10,000 per meeting per person.